Dive into VR and create a portfolio of 15 immersive games

 Worked further in the Space Invader VR game.
 Made lots of tweaks and added a wall with a graffiti on it that indicates the state of the game.
 This wall is really the UI – it shows instructions, number of enemies killed and game over text.
 To start a new game, simply shoot the wall!
 In VR, UI can be incorporated into a game as real-world elements and it feels quite natural.

-Started working on Space Invaders VR, one of the games that will be included in the course.
 This project is an attempt to bring this classic to VR.
 So far, I’ve completed the basic functionality and it’s already quite fun to play.
 There are more things I want to add such as small aliens that come from the spaceships and attack the player.
 Also, need to add kill count, game over and wining conditions.
 Will also add some more Blender models and maybe a Skybox. to make the scene look prettier

 This project doesn’t include that many new elements that are not already part of previous experiences, so it will serve more as a consolidation project.
 This means, we can go a bit further when it comes to polishing it.